usf-cs360-spring2019/usf-cs360-spring2019.github.io/_projects/midterm-groups.md

 navbar: Guides
 layout: default
 key: 2
+tags:
+  - text: 'Due 2/05'
+    type: 'is-danger'
 ---

 Instead of a midterm exam, all students must complete a midterm group project.
 This guide explains the requirements for the midterm project groups.
-See the [Midterm Project](/guides/midterm-project.html) page for more details on other requirements.
+See the [Midterm Project](/guides/projects/midterm-project.html) page for more details on other requirements.

 {% include notice.html type = "is-info" icon = "fas fa-info-circle" text = "FYI: The group requirements recently changed due to the increased enrollment in this class." %}